lhalvors/AtlasCohortExchange-ResultImport.ipynb/README.md

-# AtlasCohortExchange-ResultImport.ipynb
+# AtlasCohortExchange-admin
-Jupyter Notebook for importing cohort inclusion report results into central Atlas instance.
+Jupyter Notebooks for exporting cohort definitions from, and importing cohort inclusion report results into, a central Atlas instance.